 "I have a special relationship with them, as I have and will never take money from them.
 Even with my huge deal with Coca-Cola in 1985, I only took my expenses and never profited from The Holy Land.
 I have never told anyone that!"

 Professional wrestling has a beautiful way of dissolving enemy lines, bringing everyone together.
-We are very grateful to Kevin for sharing this incredible story with us and for allowing us the opportunity to share it with our readers.
+We are very grateful to Kevin for sharing his story and for allowing us the opportunity to share it with our readers.

 In closing, Kevin reflects on his life and thanks us for allowing us to be a platform to share his memories.